-There are certainly other factors that are important for the circadian rhythm, such as EMF, air quality, the state of your bedroom’s temperature and location, and more.
-These will be discussed in the following pages of the Sleep section.
+There are certainly other factors that are important for the circadian rhythm, such as EMF, air quality, the state of your bedroom’s temperature and location, and more — and these will be discussed in the following pages of the Sleep section.

 However, keep this in mind about the importance of light for the circadian rhythm:

-If light exposure is poor, every other step taken toward health will be less effective.
+If your light exposure is poor, every other step toward health will be less effective.

 Supporting members enjoy: